kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 `--arrays_rec` |  Define recurvsive functions for arrays (for CVC4)

-The default encoding will use quantified formulas for recursive definitions and whole array updates.
+The default encoding will use quantified formulas for inductive definitions and whole array updates.